GIScience/gis-training-resource-center/_sources/content/Module_3/en_qgis_data_classification.md

 Single Symbol classification is useful when you have a simple dataset.
 For example, you load a polygon layer with the administrative boundaries of a region, and a point layer with the major cities.
-In this case, you can choose single symbol classification and adjust the symbol for the each layer.
+In this case, you can choose a single symbol classification and adjust the symbol for each layer.

 :::{dropdown} How to: Single symbol classification
 :open: